Axinom/drm-quick-start/Readme.md

 browser.
 1. When the user clicks on a video link to start playback, the following will take place.
-1. The browser-side JavaScript code requests a license token from the Secure Token Service.
+1. The browser-side JavaScript code requests a license token from the Entitlement Service.
 In production, this service should also authorize the user.
-1. The token service grants a token for every request, as there is no need to actually refuse playback in the sample scenarios.
-If the website requested permission to play one of the pre-defined videos then the authorization service simply returns a hardcoded license token (this is a special case to keep the first sample scenario simple); other scenarios introduced below will use a more realistic workflow, where a new token is generated upon each request.
+1. The Entitlement Service grants a token for every request, as there is no need to actually refuse playback in the sample scenarios.
+If the website requested permission to play one of the pre-defined videos then the Entitlement Service simply returns a hardcoded license token (this is a special case to keep the first sample scenario simple); other scenarios introduced below will use a more realistic workflow, where a new token is generated upon each request.
 1. Upon receiving the license token, the browser-side JavaScript code activates the embedded Shaka Player and instruct it to play the video, providing both the video URL and the DRM configuration.
 For the rest of the